How to Preload Coding (Unit level, Population, Course, Chapter)

 Coding analysis, which encompasses Unit level, Population, Course, and Chapter, is accessible for most assessments.
 By ordering coding, you can gain additional insights for the specific populations you define within the system, facilitating meaningful comparisons across various groups.

-To access this analysis, it is essential to establish your coding definitions prior to distributing the survey.
+It is essential to establish your coding definitions prior to distributing the survey.
 You can input these definitions through the Manage Survey tab.
 At the start of the survey, participants will have the option to select their answers from a drop-down menu, or you can choose to preload this information into your participant list.
-For detailed guidance on preloading, please refer to the Pre-loading Instructions provided at the end of this article.

 For information on how to enter Coding, please see the help article Enter Benchworks Coding (Unit level, Population, Course, Chapter).